rosshemsley/SublimeClangFormat/README.md

 Clang Format
 ============

+***Updates:***
+Preliminary support for Javascript has been added!
+Update to latest version of clang-format provided with LLVM 3.5 to avoid known [bugs](https://github.com/rosshemsley/SublimeClangFormat/pull/4).

 What it does
 ------------
 Clang-format is a tool for re-formatting C++, built on LLVM.
 This is a